Animal suicide

 Animal suicide is when an animal intentionally ends its own life through its actions.
 It implies a wide range of higher cognitive capacities that experts have been wary to ascribe to nonhuman animals such as a concept of self, death, and future intention.
 There is currently not enough empirical data on the subject for there to be a consensus among experts.
 For these reasons, the occurrence of animal suicide is controversial among academics.

 While it has not been proven that non-human animals do, or even can, die by suicide, many animals behave in ways that may seem suicidal.
 There are anecdotes of animals refusing to eat in periods of grief or stress.
 Some social insects have been known to defend their colony by sacrificing themselves.
-Other animals are victims of parasites that are known to alter the behavior of their host to complete their lifecycle, which result in the host's death.
+Other animals are victims of parasites that are known to alter the behavior of their host to complete their lifecycle, which results in the host's death.

+Controversy

+The debate on whether an animal has the cognitive capability to commit suicide is highly debated.
+Many people have opposing views on what is considered suicide.
+It is often argued if animals commit suicide due to environmental factors or if they do it in a manner of self defense.
+An example of this would be bees, as it is argued over whether bees are purposefully committing suicide or just defending their hives and oblivious that stinging will cause death.
+The concept of animal suicide has progressed over time, so there is also controversy over whether animal suicide is just humans anthropomorphizing animals or evolutionary traits that appear over time.
+Currently, animal suicide has not been proven, however the topic is highly debated by scholars, psychologists, and animal behaviorists alike.